Via Machame Route to the top of Kilimanjaro

 Hiking time: 5-6 h | Distance: approx. 9 km | Altitude difference: approx. 1,045 m ↑ | Effort: Moderat

 After a big breakfast at your lodge, your guide picks you up.
 He checks the luggage once more before you drive together to Machame Gate, the southwestern entrance of Kilimanjaro National Park.
+Luggage not required during the climb can be stored at the lodge free of charge.
 For an overview of the topic “luggage on Mount Kilimanjaro” look here or here.
 After an hour’s drive, you will reach Machame Gate.
-There, final preparations are made, such as baggage loading and registration in the National Park, before you start the first leg of your hike.
+There, final preparations are made, such as baggage loading and registration in the national park, before you start the first leg of your hike.
 At the beginning you walk on paths through dense rainforest.
 You will discover a variety of plant species and, if you are lucky, see colobus monkeys high up in the canopy.
 During the hike you take short breaks from time to time.
 After about 2-3 hours you pause for a little longer for your lunch break.
 Shortly before arriving at Machame Camp, the dense rainforest begins to thin out, and you reach the beginning of the moorland.

 After about 5-6 hours on foot you finally reach the first camp of your trip, the Machame Camp, in the late afternoon.
 The remaining time until dinner is at your free disposal.
 After dinner, your guide will give you tips regarding clothing for the night as well as regarding clothes to wear and day luggage to pack for the day ahead.
 At around 9 pm the first day at Kilimanjaro ends and you spend the first night in tents.
 For a detailed report on the hike along Machame Route just have a look here.